alessandra-puccio/pitch_type_prediction/README.md

 ---

 ## Interpreting the Results
-Coming soon to a Streamlit that will be linked here!
-In the works.
+Explore [this Streamlit](https://pitchtypeprediction.streamlit.app/) website to view the results and trends by player.

 ---